Mr Leigh Rushworth

 The University of Adelaide School of Allied health science and practice research support grant 2023 - The Australian Longitudinal study on back and neck pain.

-Feb 2021 – Present, School of Allied Health Science and Practice, The University of Adelaide.
+Feb 2021 – Present, School of Allied Health Science and Human performance, Adelaide University.

 | Date | Office Name | Institution | Country |